 Team Management

-• Two student workers are delegated to lead two committees:
+- Staff and student assistants are delegated to lead workgroups.

 Dress Code